agrc/porter/.github/ISSUE_TEMPLATE/2-deprecate-sgid-dataset.md

 _A short summary of the situation._

+## Migration Guide

+_A short summary of how users affected by this deprecation can modify their workflows and projects to continue to get similar or improved functionality_

 ## Action items

 1. _Assign a person who should complete the task by replacing `name` with their github `@name`._